Uniquenetra/BigMart-Sales-Prediction/README.md

 | XGBoost | 1019.0624 | 0.6179 |

 The **LightGBM model** outperformed others with the lowest RMSE and highest R² value, making it the best choice for our final submission.

+## 🏆 Competition Rank
+- Achieved a rank of 790 with a final test RMSE = 1150.2858411057 in the competition based on the final LightGBM model's performance.

 ---
 🔹 **Author:** Netra Kulkarni